shinoka7/rcos-status-updates/fall_2018/week_06.md

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology

-	Need to understand how to locally run the shuttletracker do changes
+	Need to understand how to locally run the shuttletracker do to changes

 ## Notes